 choice we have to make day-by-day, moment-by-moment!

 2009 Update: I've had an exciting 2009 so far, creating this website.
-I found a wonderful new business partner who's provided everything I need to take part of my consulting practice online.
+I found a wonderful new website partner who's provided everything I need to take part of my consulting practice online.

 2010 Update: Gosh time flies!
 A lot of good things happened this year.
-I added 12 online e-products, I started using Twitter, I spent a year at President of my local Toastmaster Club, added a "bunch" of pages to this website and produced 12 e-Newsletters.
+I added 12 online products.
+I started using Twitter, I spent a year as President of my local Toastmaster Club, added a "bunch" of pages to this website and produced 12 e-Newsletters.

 Traffic to this Site has grown from 900 page views a month (January 2009) to last month, 30,000+ page views.
 The site continues to grow with more good to come...

 2011 Update: In 2011 was another year of expansion.
 Personally, we bought and renovated a mountain home.
 A fun, sometimes hectic, but totally right for us-joyous project.
-It is so fun to expand to a new community and lifestyle.
+It's so fun to expand to a new community and lifestyle.
 We're enjoying it tremendously!